Introduction: Living in Texas is like living in a whole different country. Driving places always show me new things.

 |Littles-Martin House||Lichtenstein House||Lawrence House||Jalufka House|

 Get back in the car then began driving down south to Kingsville on a different route by TX-44 then US-77.
 The posted speed limit was 70mph, but there were a couple of stop signs at intersection, and also small towns which I needed to slow down.
 Parked my car near former Kingsville train station around 10:00am.
 There was a farmers market going on.
 I chat with the volunteer at the museum, checked out the exhibits then left to King Ranch.

 10:10am Kingsville Depot

 King Ranch Museum: 405 N 6th St Kingsville, TX 78363

 King Ranch: 2205 TX-141 Kingsville, TX 78363 (10a-4p)

 Ranch Tour 11:00am-12:30pm

 After the tour, I left the place and began head toward Alice.
 Kept going on TX-141 until I hit US-281 north.
-While driving, I can see clouds which can bring heavy rain in the sky, so I proceeded with caution.
-I stopped at Alice depot after 1:00pm, and I was hoping that I can find a place to eat easy.
+While driving, I can see stormy clouds which can bring heavy rain, so I proceeded with caution.
+I stopped at former Alice train depot around 1:00pm, and I was hoping that I can find a place to eat easy.
 Failed and ended up eating at Whataburger.
-At 1:30pm, I stepped out from the store and set the course to Fort Lipantitlan.

 Former Alice Depot 1:07pm (Former Alice Depot (near) Hoelscher Liquid Feed & Fert: 100 S Aransas St Alice, TX 78332)